LaughingSun/cxx-regex-macros/README.md

 cxx1-regex main.cpp   -- this preprocesses main.cpp and outputs to stdout, just use the "-o file" or add ">file" to capture the output.

+flag/switch/command options include:
+- --help  suage information
+- --output  where to send output, defaults to stdout
+- --spec=SPEC  what c++11 spec variation you are using

+Also include quiet and the other usual suspecs.

 To define a regex within the source code file:

 ##regex NAME REGEXP FLAGS